avrilcoghlan/vibriowatch/docs/source/AMR.rst

 ampicillin, ceftriaxone), aminoglycosides (e.g. streptomycin), fluoroquinolones (e.g. ciprofloxacin) and other quinolones (e.g. nalidixic acid), chloramphenicol, and sulfonamides (e.g. sulfisoxazole).

-Vibriowatch uses a tool called 'PAARSNP' based on BLAST, to identify antimicrobial resistance (AMR) genes in V. cholerae genomes.
+Vibriowatch uses a tool called 'PAARSNP' based on BLAST, to identify antimicrobial resistance genes and variants in *V. cholerae* genomes.
 In general, it is possible to make reasonably accurate predictions of antimicrobial resistance profile for a *V. cholerae* isolate based on its genomic data (see `Weill et al 2017`_).
 However, one exception is the *catB9* gene, which is predicted to cause resistance to chloramphenicol, but which in *V. cholerae* isolates from the current pandemic lineage (7PET lineage) appears to be a silent (unexpressed) gene (see `Weill et al 2017`_).
+Therefore, even if a *catB9* gene is present in a particular isolate belonging to the current pandemic lineage (7PET lineage), that isolate may not be resistant to chloramphenicol (unless it has other genes/variants causing chloramphenicol resistance).

 .. _Weill et al 2017: https://pubmed.ncbi.nlm.nih.gov/29123067/